 Initially the idea arose out of an offer from the Woodland Trust to all UK Rotary Clubs to provide a number of trees for planting.
 Our Club was keen to take advantage of this and felt there was an opportunity to do something special that would last for a long time.
 So, in 2013, under then President John Isgrove's leadership, an approach was made to the Forestry Commission asking for a piece of land near the foot of Ben Ledi that might be put aside for our use.
 The Forestry Commission readily agreed and an area of land towards the top of the approach path that starts by the Leny Car Park near Strathyre Cabins, was identified.
 This land had been subject to clearance following the destruction of many trees as a result of high winds.

 Over the intervening period, despite goodwill and good intent on all sides, a number of delays were experienced.
-However, over recent months the project has come together - the Forestry Commission has done the necessary preparatory work on the site, including 'mounding' the parts where the trees will be planted; a selection of broadleaf 'whips' (young trees) were ordered; local school involvement was agreed; the Callander Branch of the British Legion became involved, as did the Callander Heritage Society; on site interpretation board requirements were identified.
+However, over a few months in Summer and Autumn 2017, the project came together - the Forestry Commission had done the necessary preparatory work on the site, including 'mounding' the parts where the trees would be planted; a selection of broadleaf 'whips' (young trees) were ordered; local school involvement was agreed; the Callander Branch of the British Legion became involved, as did the Callander Heritage Society; on site interpretation board requirements were identified.

-Today, 3rd October 2017, the site was opened and formally dedicated.
+On 3rd October 2017, the site was opened and formally dedicated.
 The planting was carried out by 8 pairs of pupils from McLaren High School and Callander Primary School.
-With the help and supervision of Rotarians and Forestry Commission staff, each pair planted plant 5 trees.
-A further 60 tress will be planted by Rotarians over the next couple of weeks.
+With the help and supervision of Rotarians and Forestry Commission staff, each pair planted 5 trees.
+A further 60 trees were planted by Rotarians over the following couple of weeks.
 The event party and invited guests were accompanied to the site by piper Cameron McLay (a pupil at McLaren High School).

-Once the tree planting was completed, the site was fromall opened and dedicated by Chairman of Scottish National Heritage, Dr Mike Cantlay OBE.
-Mike then went on to present certificates to representatives from each of the schools (each participating pupil will receive individual certificates at a later stage) and then unveiled a temporary information board featuring names and pictures of all of the Callander fallen.
+Once the tree planting was completed, the site was formally opened and dedicated by Chairman of Scottish National Heritage, Dr Mike Cantlay OBE.
+Mike then went on to present certificates to representatives from each of the schools (each participating pupil received individual certificates at a later stage) and then unveiled a temporary information board featuring names and pictures of all of the Callander fallen.

 This was followed by a reading of an extract from the war poem, 'For The Fallen', by Past President Brian McKay and by a rendition of the Last Post by Chairman of the Callander Branch of the British Legion, Tom Jones.

-The project has been led by a number of Rotarians over the period since inception of the idea, but over recent months a small project team led by Michael Kay and comprising current President Jen Shearer, Past Presidents Sheila Dickson, John Isgrove and Brian McKay, Senior Vice President Peter Ireland, Derek House and Richard Cooper, worked hard to bring the project to a conclusion.
+The project has been led by a number of Rotarians over the period since inception of the idea, but in 2017 a small project team led by Michael Kay and comprising current President Jen Shearer, Past Presidents Sheila Dickson, John Isgrove and Brian McKay, Senior Vice President Peter Ireland, Derek House and Richard Cooper, worked hard to bring the project to a conclusion.

 For the record the names of the participating pupils were: